We want to help some friends or family attend Respite Retreat. What should we do?

 First of all, you're awesome.
 So many couples who lose a child feel so alone as they go through their grief.
-You are demonstrating to your friends that they are not alone, and that has to mean a great deal to them.
+You are demonstrating to your friends or family that they are not alone, and that has to mean a great deal to them.
 As much as you'd like to be able to fix this for them and take away the hurt, you've figured out that there is nothing you can do to fix it.
 But you want to do something that will really help them heal.
 To help make it possible for them to attend a Respite Retreat is a great way to truly help.
 We hope they'll want to come and that they will come.

 And that is an essential part of the equation—that they want to come, and that they are ready to come.
 Sometimes we're in a hurry to help people heal from this devastating loss, but they're not really ready for that.
 The reality of the loss is still settling in.